Evidence for local spots of viscous electron flow in graphene at moderate mobility: Kelvin Probe Force Microscopy

 \subsection{Background Subtraction}

 Figure~\ref{fig2_KPFM}c shows a KPFM map of a graphene area recorded at $V_{\rm SD} =$0\,V and $V_{\rm gate} =$87\,V, i.e., at charge neutrality.
-The displayed area is, at least, $3$\,${\rm \mu}$m away from the electrodes and from exposed SiN areas.
+The displayed area is, at least, $3$\,${\rm \mu}$m away from the source and drain electrodes and from exposed SiN areas.
 Thus, residual backgrounds cannot result from the tip apex rendering them long range.
 Indeed, a dominating, long range contrast developing from the lower right to the upper left appears.
 It is likely caused by remaining interactions of the cantilever body with exposed SiN areas.
 Such long-range background is only found in AM-KPFM maps but not in EFM maps corroborating that it is not caused by the tip apex.
 The increase of $V_{\rm CPD}(x,y)$ towards the upper left meets the expectation from the geometry of the exposed SiN areas (Fig.~\ref{fig1_Transport_SampleOrientation}a) and the positive $V_{\rm gate}$.
 Due to the inclination of $10\degree$ of the cantilever towards the tip, the distance of the cantilever body part above SiN decreases relative to the SiN by moving the cantilever into this direction and, hence, the interaction force to the SiN increases.

 To get rid of the long-range background, we apply a 2$^{\rm nd}$ order polynomial background subtraction using Gwyddion \cite{Necas2012}.
 The resulting map after subtraction is displayed in Fig.~\ref{fig2_KPFM}d featuring an obvious correlation with the simultaneously recorded topography (Fig.~\ref{fig2_KPFM}b), e.g., at the two nearly vertically propagating wrinkles or at the two large bumps on the left that obviously change the local doping.
-This justifies the subtraction method featuring a spatial resolution of about 20\,nm and a $V_{\rm CPD}$ resolution of about 10\,mV.
+This justifies the subtraction method for background removal featuring a spatial resolution of about 20\,nm and a $V_{\rm CPD}$ resolution below 10\,mV.